dfamonteiro/blog/blog/content/posts/f1nigami.md

 Taking all of this into consideration, I have an idea:

-## My scorigami proposal: points scored over a Grand Prix weekend
+## My Scorigami proposal: Points scored over a Grand Prix weekend

 I have been thinking about this on and off for a couple of months, and I believe this is the right foundation for us to build our scorigami castle on: